tchoi8/handmadecomputer/Dumpling/readme.md

 "Not really...."

 Even if it did make sense, the 1-bit computer doesn't quite explain how your laptop or smartphone actually works.

-After many technical breakthroughs and changing demand for computing tools, computers have evolved into the devices which we now use on a daily basis.
+*1 Bit Computer* demontrates that Binary numbers and Boolean Logic can be configured to create the fundamental building blocks of computer.
+However, it's not capable of computing in anything significantly useful.

-Ever since laptop computers became more powerful and more popular, it's also become increasingly rare for people to build their own personal computer.
-However, everyone can buy CPU, graphics card, RAM and other parts and assemble their own computers.
-These modern computers are very powerful and can compute many bits of information in a fraction of a second.
+On the other hand, everyone can buy CPU, graphics card, RAM and other parts and assemble their own computers.
+It's becoming increasingly rare for people to build their own personal computer because laptop, desktop and mobile computers that are completely ready for the end users are common and accesible.
+These modern computers are very powerful and can compute many bits of information in a fraction of a second, way more bits than our *1 Bit Computer*.

 "All this talk is making me hungry.
 I'm really craving some dumplings!"